 Choose the Right Broker

 No matter if you’re trading crypto, forex, or other markets, it’s vital to choose the best broker for leverage trading.
-Choosing the right broker includes the considerations of many factors, including trading instruments, leverage ratios, spreads and commissions, trading platforms, and account types.
+Choosing the right broker includes the consideration of many factors, including trading instruments, leverage ratios, spreads and commissions, trading platforms, and account types.

-Here at ITBFX, we offer more than 1,000 trading instruments, which you can trade on MetaTrader 5 and our exclusive trading platform, ITB Trader.
+Here at ITBFX, we offer more than 1,000 trading instruments, which you can trade on Meta Trader 5.
 Our accounts include nano, standard, and ECN accounts.
 You also have access to our demo account, which we will discuss in a little bit.
-Most of our accounts have commissions, and our spreads begin at 0.0 pips.
+Most of our accounts have no commissions, and our spreads begin at 0.0 pips.
 The maximum leverage available at ITB Broker is 500:1, which allows for exploiting the market without crazy risks.
 You can also join our IB plan to start earning passive income.

 Don’t Jump Into the Live Market Yet; Use a Demo Account Instead

 Although it might be very tempting just to start trading and making money, you need to practice first.
-Find a good broker and open a demo account on it.
+Find a good broker and open a demo account with it.
 These account types will give you the closest experience to real-world trading, only without real money.

 By opening a demo account, you can test your trading plan and strategies, as well as familiarize yourself with the broker you’ve chosen.
-Even if you’re not new to trading, it’s best you hold a demo account open to test new techniques and strategies.
+Even if you’re not new to trading, it’s best that you hold a demo account open to test new techniques and strategies.

 Our demo accounts on ITB Broker offer you $1,000 of virtual funds to trade with, and there’s no limit on how many demo accounts you can have.
+So, if you’re getting started with trading leverage, create your demo account now!

 Stick to Your Trading Plan and Steer Clear of Emotions